 I think we all have things about our bodies we don’t love, that we’d like to change, maybe try on a different version if we had a chance.
 Sound about right?
 I joke that I wish I had a smaller nose and bigger boobs.
 Someone got the recipe mixed up when they made me!… or so I joke.

 The topic of body image and acceptance spans a variety of areas and isn’t limited to the changes we experience after having kids (both of the things I mentioned above stem from the years before I had kids).
 And on the topic of boobs, let’s face it: those are never the same after having kids and breastfeeding.
+One of my friends who lives in Maryland was so insecure about her boobs after her pregnancy that she decided to get breast implants Baltimore.
 I find that these kinds of emotions come in waves, sometimes we feel great and other times things chip away at us, at how we feel about ourselves.
 But while I sometimes wish I could change the things I mentioned above (or maybe something else depending on the day), I have also learned to think about things differently: what are the things that I can change for the better – such as my physical health– rather than those that I can’t?
 For example, one of the major changes my body has gone through since having kids is that my stomach and midsection by no means look the same as they did before.
+So, I might consider having Breast Lift Surgery in Manhattan or somewhere else, but I’m confident at the moment and happy with my body, so we shall see.

 I used to have a flat stomach, one that I kept toned and was proud to show off.
-I liked how I looked in a bathing suit- maybe a little more up padding top would be nice ;)- but I was and still a beach bum in the Summer.
+I liked how I looked in a bathing suit- maybe a little more padding up top would be nice ;)- but I was and still am beach bum in the summer.
 Take me to water and I’m a happy girl.
 But following Ariana’s birth I was left with stretch marks (I figured I probably would since my Mum has them), and no matter how hard I tried, my abs and the skin in that area were not the same.
-Looking in the mirror that Summer I questioned whether I would still be a bikini kinda gal or make the switch to some of the cute one pieces I’d been seeing.
+Many women go through this process – it can be disheartening but with your chin held high and maybe a little help from a women’s coach, you can get back to loving your body again and be proud of being a mother.
+Looking in the mirror that summer I questioned whether I would still be a bikini kinda gal or make the switch to some of the cute one pieces I’d been seeing.
 Follow that up with a second child and additional body changes and I was really unsure where I stood with myself when I looked in the mirror.
 I didn’t hate what I saw, but it took some getting used to, some acceptance, and that took time.
 Some days I think back on what my body used to look like and sometimes it gets to me, I’ll be honest.
 For whatever the reason, those things can creep up on us and affect us out of the blue.
 But that doesn’t mean they’re bad, it doesn’t mean they’re wrong.
 They just are.

 This past Summer I hit up the beach as much as I could, ran around in a bathing suit on the hot days, and enjoyed the bright sunny days of the season while they were here.
 I still have things about my body that I scrutinize (remember my joke earlier about my nose and boobs?) and I’m picky about photos of myself (selfies still make me feel incredibly self conscious- how do you find a good angle with this nose?!), but I also take pride in the efforts I’m making to feel better inside and out.
 Running is one of those things, and whether I run for 15 minutes or an hour, the way I feel afterwards is a high that helps diminish any stresses or anxiety I may have been feeling prior.
 I love how I feel after a run and that positive feeling is an overwhelming one in the best way.